 During exams: Calculators built into the exam software are available for the student.
 In the event an exam utilizes a different format, only basic calculators without memory or other functions may be used.
-The only materials allowed at student desks are scrap paper, pencils/pens and erasers.
+Other materials allowed at student desks such as scrap paper, pencils/pens and erasers are at the discretion of the instructor.
 Purses, cell phones, water bottles, or backpacks are not allowed.
 You may not use or wear electronic devices.
 This includes cellular or fitness tracers such as AppleTM watches or similar devices.
 You may be required to show picture identification to be permitted to enter the test center.
 No materials will be allowed in the computer lab.
-You may use a locker (if available) for storage of personal items during your exam.
+You may use a locker (if available) for storage of personal items during your exam, or you may be required to store items in a designated spot in the classroom during the exam.
 Scrap paper, if distributed, will be collected at the end of the exam.
 Talking during exams, except when asking a question to the proctor will result in the student receiving a grade of zero for that exam.
-Cell phones must be turned off and kept off your person (or silenced and not answered).
+Cell phones must be turned off and kept off your person.
 Students agree by their presence in the examination room that they will not participate in any form of cheating including, but not limited to: